ashspider/algrand_Nft-Minting/README.md

 # Algrand_Nft-Minting
-Run Algorand JavaScript SDK to mint NFT in Algorand Blockchain.
+Using Algorand JavaScript SDK to mint NFT in Algorand Blockchain.

 # Steps to Deploy
 1.npm init